svxa/esphome/README.md

 Male plugged into motor control box, 1 female goes to the control panel, 1 female goes to the ESP

+The ESP is connected to the desk through a logic level shifter, which shifts from 3.3V (ESP) to 5V (Desk).

 For the multiplication factors below, I
 1. Set the delay to a fixed value, e.g. 2 seconds
 2. Drive the desk into the lowest position